Mathias Haarup

-Mathias Haarup (born 10 February 1996) is a Danish footballer who plays as a right-back or left-back for Hobro IK in Danish 1st Division.
+Mathias Haarup (born 10 February 1996) is a Danish footballer who plays as a right-back or left-back for Vendsyssel FF.

 Club career

 Early career

 At the age of four, Haarup started playing for local club Havndal Udbyneder IF, where he was coached by his own father, who began working for the club.
 He later signed for Hobro IK at the age of 12, where he had many friends from the talent-team.
 At this time, Haarup was playing as a forward.
 His last youth destination was Randers FC, which he joined at the age of 14.
 At this time, he was already involved with the first team.

 Randers Freja

 In 2015, Haarup was promoted to the Denmark Series team of Randers FC, because he became too old for playing for the U19 team and was not deemed good enough for the first team squad.
 Though, he was also training and playing for the reserve team of Randers.
 In 2016, he became the captain of the Denmark Series team.

 In December 2016, Haarup went on a trial at Skive IK, without getting offered any contract at the end.